 Cloud Free Night displays the latest radar images and high-resolution Japanese Himawari-8 satellite images via the Australian Bureau of Meteorology, including animation of the most recent images.
 The radar images are presented without location names using a modified colour palette for greater clarity.
 The high-definition satellite images are conveniently matched to the forecast map regions.

-Cloud Free Night was created by Robert Dahni (retired Meteorologist) and operates with the advice and support of members of the Australian astronomy community.
+Cloud Free Night is operated by a small team from the Australia astronomy community.
 Please contact us if you would like a meteogram for your home town location or your club's observing site.
 We would also like to hear your suggestions to enhance the Cloud Free Night service or the website experience.